NzauM/blog-log/Desktop/Angular/Git-Api/README.md

 ## Description

-quote notes is an application that lets you view and add quotes. you can also vote on your favorite quote.
+Gitty is an application that consumes the github API to show users and their repos.One can search a or simply any repository to see various github repositories.

 ## Behaviour  Driven Development

 User Requirements
 -As a user I would like to:

--Create a new quote.
--Upvote or downvote a quote.
--Delete a quote
--See the number of upvotes and number of downvotes for each quote.
+-see the owners github profile on the landing page -see the owners github repositories.
+-search a github user.
+-search a github repo.

 ## Technologies Used